teskav/Heuristieken/README.md

 ## Findings
 If you are interested in our findings, please take a look at our presentation in the following link.
+We will add this link on monday 27th of May, after the presentations.

 ## Ackowledgments
 + StackOverflow